amigus/dnsmasq-ansible/docs/getting-started.md

 !!! tip
     The Ansible [documentation](https://docs.ansible.com/ansible/latest)
     includes a [guide](https://docs.ansible.com/ansible/latest/inventory_guide)
-    to creating and managing inventories.
+    on creating and managing inventories.

 The collection's default playbook targets the `dnsmasq` group.
 So it is best to add target systems to that group in the inventory: